mrslawomir/js-task/README.md

 ## task2-v4-extra
 Bonus, just for fun.
 Works around the issue of modifying the base Array type (while bending the rules of the task by modifying the disallowed section)
+## task2-v5
+Bonus, just for fun.
+Same concept as v3, but structured inside a "while" loop.